 As long as everybody’s getting trashed, it’s all good.
 If you’re trying to get a part or to take a step up on your career ladder, and you think someone at that party might be able to help, and that someone’s getting loaded, join them.
 Especially if they’re the only a-hole at the party getting drunk.
 By getting loaded along with him, it’s now you two against the world.

 This is tough.
 I know.
-But you’ve got to do it.
+But it really makes a difference.
 This is great Dale Carnegie stuff.
 He wrote the book How to Win Friends and Influence People.
 Even if you meet 30 people in one night, you’ve got to remember their names.
 Spend the extra mental energy to repeat each person’s name in your head while you’re meeting them, immediately after you’ve met them, and for a minute after that.

 Repeatedly work their name into your questions or your conversation.
 Paint yourself mnemonics, visual pictures, of each person’s name and face, if that helps.
 Whatever it takes.